Test Black Description

 - Niacin promotes health in the nervous system, digestive system, skin, hair and eyes.

-- Niacin has long been used to increase high-density lipoprotein (HDL), or the “good,” cholesterol.
+- Niacin has long been used to support healthy levels of HDL cholesterol.
 HDL cholesterol helps sweep up low-density lipoprotein (LDL), or the “bad,” cholesterol, in your bloodstream.

 - Niacin also helps improve liver function, metabolize food, and helps your adrenal glands produce sex and stress hormones.